M.S. Program in Statistics

 You should enroll in at least 9 credits per semester; these courses should be those on your graduate study plan.
 First semester students should enroll in STAT 651 and other courses suggested by a statistics faculty member as appropriate for your background.
 In your third and fourth semesters as a graduate student you should enroll in 3 credits of research each semester.
 Prior to or early in the third semester you should identify a research project and begin work on it with your advisor, discuss it with your committee, revising it as necessary, and present your project proposal at the statistics seminar.
 During your fourth semester you should complete the written project in the required format of a specific journal (as agreed upon with your committee) and give an oral presentation of your project, using Power Point, at the statistics seminar.
 You should also produce a pdf copy of your project and send it to your advisor for the library archives.
 In addition, in your fourth semester you should enroll in STAT 654, Statistical Consulting.

-You should complete and submit an advancement to candidacy form and an application for graduation at the beginning of the semester in which you intend to graduate.
+You should complete and submit an advancement to candidacy form at least one semester before you intend to graduate.
+Fill out the application for graduation at the beginning of the semester in which you intend to graduate.

 During your fourth semester, typically mid April, you will take the written comprehensive exam.
 This exam is a four hour written exam covering the content of STAT 651, 652, and 653.
 This exam is graded pass or fail.
 During the week or two after the written exam is graded you will present your project to the statistics seminar then your committee will conduct an oral examination (only if you have passed the written exams).
 The content of the oral exam may include questions concerning your project and questions concerning the written exam, especially any areas where your answers may have been incorrect or incomplete.
 Students are allowed two attempts to pass the written exam.
 Second attempts are typically at least 6 months after a first failed attempt.